 Minimize the amount of time you spend riding alongside semi-trucks and buses.
 Trucks have large blind spots, so the driver might not be able to see you.

 If you were injured by a negligent motorist, contact Morris Bart & Associates, LLC.
-A Birmingham accident attorney will assess your case to determine if you have grounds for a claim.
+A motorcycle accident lawyer in Birmingham will assess your case to determine if you have grounds for a claim.

 As the victim of another driver’s negligence, you may be entitled to compensation for lost income, health-care bills and non-economic damages.
 Our legal team will help you fight for the highest possible compensation, and if your case goes to trial, we have the litigation experience to represent your interests in court.
 Call 800-537-8185 today to schedule a free initial consultation.